mako-framework/docs/01_getting_started/06_deployment.md

 >
 > This can be done by reloading or restarting the php-fpm process, by calling `opcache_reset()` (this must be done via php-fpm and not php-cli) or by using [cachetool](https://github.com/gordalina/cachetool).

-You can also use [cachetool](https://github.com/gordalina/cachetool) to check the OPcache status.
-This can use useful if you want to see if you need to tweak some of the configuration values.
+[Cachetool](https://github.com/gordalina/cachetool) can also be used to check the OPcache status.
+This is useful if you want to see if you need to tweak some of the configuration values.